 I usually have some idea what I want the spotlight ingredient to be when I head to the grocery, but since moving to Holland, I’ve had no luck (okay, like 47% luck) finding the specific ingredients I want to experiment with (i.e. buckwheat, coconut flakes, whole leaf kale).
 So I changed up my routine.
 I’ve started going to the grocery for inspiration.
 No grocery list (eeek!), empty slate.
 And the result?
 Bulgur!

-I’ve never cooked with this stuff, and actually didn’t even know what exactly it was until, well until now as I research and write this.
-So the next two weeks of bulgur cooking adventures will be as new to me as it will be to you!
+I had never cooked bulgur, and actually didn’t even know what exactly it was until…until now!
+The next two weeks of bulgur cooking adventures will be as new to me as it will be to you!
 (And if it’s not new to you, any and all comments/suggestions/recipe tips are welcome!)

 What is bulgur?

 Bulgur is a grain consisting of groats of wheat.
 The groat, sometimes known as the “berry”, is the whole wheat grain, consisting of the cereal germ (high in healthy polyunsaturated fats), most of the bran (the fiber-rich coating), and the endosperm (usually what refined white flour consists of).

 This whole grain is then parboiled (partially boiled prior to packaging to make cooking faster for you!), dried, and cracked (grinded up a little or a lot, depending on the grade of bulgur).
 The result is a whole grain that takes little time to cook (unlike bulgur’s cousin, cracked wheat, which is not parboiled and thus needs a longer cook), and is packed with fiber and B vitamins and protein!